Bala Movie Review: 'Love Is In The Hair' For Ayushmann Khurrana In This Engaging Film!

 Cut to many years later, the 'school ka hero' is now an adult man with scanty hair on his head.
 Bala is grappling with the problem of premature balding, In other words, "Job mein demote ho jaate hain, Mimicry mein flop ho jaate hain, Bachpan ki girlfriend chhod ke chali jaati hai, Sundar ladki se baat karte hua phat-ti hai hamaari, Lagta hai hasegi hum pe dekh ke yaar."

 Meanwhile, Bala also doubles up as a stand-up comedian who mimics Bollywood actors.
 Things take a hilarious turn when he falls in love with a model and TikTok sensation Pari Mishra (Yami Gautam) who immediately takes a liking to the wig-strapped Bala.
-The duo even find a happily ever after.
+The duo even finds a happily ever after.
 Until Bala's wig comes off and Pari discovers that her hubby is bald.

 Direction

-One of the reasons why 'Bala' keeps you glued to the screen is the writing which is beautifully laced with humour and emotions.
-Right from premature balding to dark-skin tone, the film teaches you to embrace your flaws confidently even if the society mocks you for these differences.
+One of the reasons why 'Bala' keeps you glued to the screen is the writing, which is beautifully laced with humour and emotions.
+Right from premature balding to dark-skin tone, the film teaches you to embrace your flaws confidently even if the society mocks you for these 'imperfections'.

 Director Amar Kaushik presents a light-hearted comedy and at the same time, even shows a mirror to the harsh reality.
 On the flip side, the writing stumbles a little in the anti-climax and a bit of preachiness seeps into it.
 However, it does not damage the final output.